OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/linear/linear_block_gs.rst

 **maxiter**

-  This lets you specify the maximum number of Gauss Seidel iterations to apply.
-In this example, we cut it back from the default (10) to 2 so that it terminates a few iterations earlier and doesn't reach the specified absolute or relative tolerance.
+  This lets you specify the maximum number of Gauss-Seidel iterations to apply.
+In this example, we cut it back from the default(10) to 2, so that it terminates a few iterations earlier and doesn't reach either of the specified absolute or relative tolerances.

   .. embed-test::
       openmdao.solvers.linear.tests.test_linear_block_gs.TestBGSSolverFeature.test_feature_maxiter